Thomas Rivera Schatz

-Thomas Rivera Schatz (born June 10, 1966) is a Puerto Rican politician, legal advisor, attorney, and former prosecutor, who was the fourteenth and sixteenth President of the Senate of Puerto Rico.
+Thomas Rivera Schatz (born June 10, 1966) is a Puerto Rican politician, legal advisor, attorney, and former prosecutor, who was the fourteenth, sixteenth and is currently the eighteenth President of the Senate of Puerto Rico.
 He is affiliated with New Progressive Party of Puerto Rico (abbr.
-PNP in Spanish) and the mainland Republican Party.
-On July 22, 2019, Rivera Schatz announced that he will take over as acting chair of the PNP following the resignation of Ricardo Rosselló due to the Telegramgate scandal.
+PNP in Spanish) and the USA's Republican Party.
+Historically, his tenure as President of the Senate has been shadowed by multiple scandals regarding ghost employees on the payroll of his office and the conviction for corruption of several of his closest colleagues and subordinates, namely Héctor Martínez, José Gómez Zaldo, Juan Carlos Acosta Ramírez, Alex Emille Martínez Morales, among others.

 Early life and studies

 Rivera Schatz was born on June 10, 1966, in the Bronx Borough of New York City.
 He is the son of José A. "Nía" Rivera, a past mayor of Trujillo Alto, and Christina Schatz, a German woman.
 While in college, he worked full-time at the City of San Juan Public Works Department.
 He attended the Interamerican University of Puerto Rico School of Law, where he graduated in 1992.
 A year later, he passed the bar exam required to practice law in Puerto Rico.

 Rivera Schatz started his legal career as a legal advisor in the Senate and House of Representatives of Puerto Rico.
 In 1996, Governor Pedro Rosselló appointed him as a prosecutor at the Puerto Rico Department of Justice.
 After finishing his service as a prosecutor, he returned to private practice, handling both criminal and civil cases.